Glavo/kala-compress/README.md

 This project is based on [Apache Commons Compress](https://github.com/apache/commons-compress).
 Kala Compress has made some improvements on its basis: Modularization (JPMS Support), NIO2 Path API support, etc.

+Another important improvement of Kala Compress is that it does not depend on libraries such as commons-io and commons-lang3.
+Its core jar has no dependencies and is less than 90KiB in size, making it suitable for programs that have requirements on program size.

 Its API is mostly consistent with Apache Commons Compress, with a few incompatibilities.
 So I renamed the package (and the module name) from `org.apache.commons.compress` to `kala.compress`.
 Therefore, it can coexist with Apache Commons Compress without conflict.